NSLS-II-BMM/BeamlineManual/docs/linescans.rst

    does a scan of the pitch of the second mono crystal and plots the signal on I0.
-At the end of the scan, it moves to the position of the center of mass of the rocking curve.
+At the end of the scan, it moves to the position of the peak of the rocking curve.
 This scan is useful after a large change of energy.
 It also opens the slits to 3 mm in vertical size before starting the scan, then returns the slits to their original height after the scan.

    You can put this scan in a macro using::